kaizoku-oh/rtcos/README.md

 is an event-driven RTC (Run To Completion) scheduler dedicated to ultra constrained IoT devices.

-RTCOS is written in pure C and doesn't need any thirdparty library or dependency to work.
+RTCOS is written in pure C and doesn't depend on any thirdparty library to work.

 Being hardware agnostic, RTCOS can work on any hardware platform that can provide a hardware timer tick and optionally an interface to enter and exit critical section.

 ## TODO ✅

-- [x] Add timer callback void * argument

-- [x] Change the argument type passed to the task handler from _u32 to void *

-- [x] Add broadcast event function

-- [x] Add broadcast message function

-- [x] Add STM32 example

-- [ ] Add more comments explaining code

 - [ ] Add wiki documentation